 - Name and contact information for your "Designated School Official," including a 24-hour emergency contact number at the school

-If you arrive by air (we suggest Dulles International Airport (IAD) in Washington, D.C., or Baltimore/Washington International (BWI)), flight attendants will distribute Customs Declaration Forms (CF-6059) and Arrival Departure Record Forms (I-94).
+If you arrive by air (we suggest John F Kennedy Airport (JFK) in New York City or Newark International Airport (EWR)), flight attendants will distribute Customs Declaration Forms (CF-6059) and Arrival Departure Record Forms (I-94).
 These must be completed prior to landing.
 If you arrive by land or sea, the CBP Officer at the port of entry will provide the necessary Customs Declaration Forms (CF-6059) and Arrival-Departure Record Forms (I-94) to be filled out upon your arrival.

 When you arrive at your point of entry, go directly to the terminal area for arriving passengers.
 Have the following documents available for presentation: your passport; SEVIS Form (I-20); Arrival-Departure Record Form (I-94); and Customs Declaration Form (CF-6059).
 The Form I-94 should reflect the address where you will reside, not the address of your University or academic department.